DBAIWangGroup/nns_benchmark/data/readme.md

 ### Data format
 Please refer to [corpus-texmex](http://corpus-texmex.irisa.fr/) for the details of the formats.
 Particularly, we use *.fvecs* format for data points and query points, and *.ivecs* format for ground truth.
+Note that different data format will be used by some other algorithms, and we provide tools for the data format convert.

 ### REMARK
 We removed the duplications of the data points after downloaded from corresponding websites.